Dinghy Bra

 It adds nicely to our industrial appearance and will be most useful down south when running shore lines to a rocky shore.

-This entry was posted in Boat Details, Galapagos.
+This entry was posted in Galapagos.
 Bookmark the permalink.

 Leave a Reply